Methoxymethyl ether

 In organic chemistry, a methoxymethyl ether is a functional group with the formula ROCH2OCH3, abbreviated MOM.
-Methoxymethyl ethers are often employed in organic synthesis to protect alcohols.
-They are usually derived from 2-methoxymethyl chloride.
+The group is usually derived from chloromethyl methyl ether, a kind of chloroalkyl ether which is, like its congeners, often employed in organic synthesis to protect alcohols.
 Closely related to MOM ethers are methoxyethoxymethoxy (MEM) protecting groups, introduced using 2-methoxyethoxymethyl chloride.
 The MEM protecting groups are more easily installed and more easily removed.